go-spatial/tegola-postgis/README.md

 - Parallelized tile serving and geometry processing.
 - Support for Web Mercator (3857) and WGS84 (4326) projections.
 - Support for [AWS Lambda](cmd/tegola_lambda).
 - Support for Data Providers that can generate MVT directly.
-Currenly postgis's `ST_AsMVT`
+Currenly postgis's `ST_AsMVT`.
+This is an experimental feature in `tegola-postgis` that may be backported to `tegola`.
+Additional details can be found [here](mvtprovider/postgis).

 ## Usage
 ```